An Intro to Content Style Guides For Technologists & Why They Matter

 The style guide is much smaller than MailChimp's and doesn't follow their formatting exactly.
-But there were sections that I was able to lift—like those focused on grammar—without making many changes.
+But there were sections that I was able to lift—like those focused on grammar—without making any changes.

 Something important to keep in mind is that style guides are living documents.
 The AP, for example, releases a new edition of the stylebook each year, adding new things and removing others.
 You can—and should—make changes to your style guides when the need arises.
 At my organization, plans are underway to make further changes to the style guide.
 We're even bigger now than we were when I started, and a foundation is easier to work with than starting from scratch.
 You also don't have to publish it for the world to see; my organization's style guide is an internal resource and it's hosted in the company wiki.

-In conclusion, the main reason why you as a tech company need a style guide is to ensure clarity and consistency at every stage.
+In conclusion, the main reason why software developers who blog need a style guide is to ensure clarity and consistency at every stage.
 How you communicate is every bit as important from a brand and user sentiment point of view as what you communicate and how something looks.
 You want everyone in your organization, future employees, and even consultants to know your style so your brand never gets watered down.
 Communicate the goals of the style guide early on to your employees and any consultants you hire that will be writing, or touching, copy in any way.
 Show them how to use it and explain how it'll make their lives better.
 Make it easy to find and take every opportunity to remind people that it exists for their use.

 Remember that you don't have to reinvent the wheel and you don't have to produce a body of work for it to be useful.
 Determine what your needs are right now, and create a style guide that specifically addresses those needs.
 Iterate on it as your organization evolves.
 It's easier to work on something that exists while you're small than to build something from scratch when you're much, much larger.
 Take it from someone who's been there.